hansinahuja/ISTA-Net/README.md

 ## How to run
 - Download the dataset `Training_Data_Img91.mat` from [this link,](https://drive.google.com/open?id=1RBYOg6F2dxGWoCrBvQyf93hXI-OEfzHs) place it in the current directory and then run `ista_net.py`.
 This file contains detailed comments.
 - Interactive training and experimentation was done in Google Colab, and the Jupyter notebook has been uploaded in the current directory as `ista_net_jupyter.ipynb`.
 This file does not contain any comments, and was used by me for iterating over diffferent models quickly.
+If Github doesn't preview this file for you, please view it [here.](https://nbviewer.jupyter.org/github/hansinahuja/ISTA-Net/blob/master/ista_net_jupyter.ipynb)
 - Both these files contain the same code.
 I recommend reading both files, one for a detailed thought process, and the other to see running outputs line by line.

 ## Observations and assumptions